six-two/mkdocs-placeholder-plugin/README.md

     ```
 2. Update the changelog in this README file.
 3. Update version number in `setup.cfg`.
+4. Disable `debug_javascript` in `placeholder-plugin.yaml`.
-4. Build and update package.
+5. Build and update package.
-5. Create a commit for the release (`Version 0.X.Y`) and push it.
+6. Create a commit for the release (`Version 0.X.Y`) and push it.
-6. Add a tag named `0.X.Y`:
+7. Add a tag named `0.X.Y`:
     ```
     git tag 0.X.Y
     ```
-7. Update the `latest-release` branch, so that the documentation website gets updated:
+8. Update the `latest-release` branch, so that the documentation website gets updated:
     ```
     git branch --force latest-release HEAD
     git push --tags origin latest-release